1and1/ioc-unit/README.md

     configuration. @ActivatedAlternatives allows it quite easy to replace parts of the code by simulators, alternative datasources or other resources.
     * @AdditionalClasspath easily allows it to include a complete deployable module in the test.
-    * Testing and Debugging is as easy as JUnit-testing, very good integration in IDEs.
+    * Testing and Debugging is as easy as JUnit-testing, with very good integration in IDEs.
-    * Transactioncontexts, Database-accesses can be tested in the future or a simulated database.
+    * Transaction contexts, database accesses can be tested in the future or a simulated database.
-    * @Asynchronous, @Schedule, @Resource, @PersistenceContext ... the Ejb-Injections and Annotations are not recognized and Injections stay null.
+    * @Asynchronous, @Schedule, @Resource, @PersistenceContext ... the EJB-Injections and Annotations are not recognized and injections stay null.
     * TransactionAttributes are not recognized.

-Because of the very good integratability into an IDE and the most flexible way to create a deterministic test-environment cdiunit is used for most automatic module tests at about 10 services.
+Because of the very good integration into an IDE and the very flexible way to create a deterministic test environment cdiunit is used for most automatic module tests at about 10 services.
 To overcome the restrictions mentioned above, some extensions have been developed and collected in the module ejb-cdi-unit.